Plagioclase: At the Mohorovičić discontinuity

 The Mohorovičić discontinuity, which defines the boundary between the Earth's crust and the upper mantle, is thought to be the depth where feldspar disappears from the rock.
 While plagioclase is the most important aluminium-bearing mineral in the crust, it breaks down at the high pressure of the upper mantle, with the aluminium tending to be incorporated into clinopyroxene as Tschermak's molecule (CaAl2SiO6) or in jadeite NaAlSi2O6.
 At still higher pressure, the aluminium is incorporated into garnet.

 Exsolution

 At very high temperatures, plagioclase forms a solid solution with potassium feldspar, but this becomes highly unstable on cooling.
 The plagioclase separates from the potassium feldspar, a process called exsolution.
 The resulting rock, in which fine streaks of plagioclase (lamellae) are present in potassium feldspar, is called perthite.

 The solid solution between anorthite and albite remains stable to lower temperatures, but ultimately becomes unstable as the rock approaches ambient surface temperatures.
 The resulting exsolution results in very fine lamellar and other intergrowths, normally detected only by sophisticated means.
-However, exsolution in the andesite to labradorite compositional range sometimes produces lamellae with thicknesses comparable to the wavelength of visible light.
+However, exsolution in the andesine to labradorite compositional range sometimes produces lamellae with thicknesses comparable to the wavelength of visible light.
 This acts like a diffraction grating, causing the labradorite to show the beautiful play of colors known as chatoyance.